jshannon63/psr7middleware/README.md

 # Psr7Middleware - Use your PSR-7 compliant middleware in Laravel

+##### NOTE: A PSR-15 update to this package is in the works.

-Laravel uses the Symfony HTTPFoundation for it's Request and Response objects.
+Laravel uses the Symfony HTTPFoundation Request and Response objects.
-These objects along with the format of the Laravel middleware stack makes it impossible to take advantage of a large number of useful PSR-7 compliant middleware packages that are available.
+These along with the format of the Laravel middleware stack makes it impossible to take advantage of the many useful PSR-7 compliant middleware packages that are available.

 Psr7Middleware is a Laravel compatible middleware that creates an abstraction